AdobeDocs/experience-manager-65.en/help/forms/using/disable-uac-for-pdfgconfiguration.md

 ---
-title: Disable UAC for PDFG Configuration applicable to both JEE and OSGI
+title: Disable UAC for PDFG Configuration applicable to both JEE and OSGI SEO Description: Unable to convert Word and Excel files to PDF
 description: Steps to disable UAC for PDFG Configuration
 ---
-# Unable to convert Word and Excel files to PDF on Windows Server 2016 {#unable-to-convert-word-excel-files-PDF}
+# Unable to convert Word or Excel file to PDF on Windows Server {#unable-to-convert-word-excel-files-PDF}

 ## Issue {#issue}

-When user tries to convert Word and Excel files to PDF on Windows Server 2016, the following error is encountered as:
+When user tries to convert Word or Excel files to PDF on Microsoft Windows Server, the following error is encountered as:

-*Error message from the primary converter:
+*`Error message from the primary converter:
 ALC-PDG-015-003-The system cannot open the input file.
-Please submit your file again or contact your system administrator.*
+Please submit your file again or contact your system administrator.`*

 ## Solution {#solution}